openshift/enhancements/enhancements/cluster-logging/multi-cluster-observability.md

 ```

-The following example resource describes a configuration for forwarding application traces from one OpenTelemetry Collector (deployed in the spoke cluster) to the OpenTelemetry Hub instance:
+The following example resource describes a configuration for forwarding application otlp data from one OpenTelemetry Collector (deployed in the spoke cluster) to the OpenTelemetry Hub instance:

 ```yaml
 apiVersion: opentelemetry.io/v1alpha1